FlexDoc/Javadoc - JavadocClassic - Parameters

 gen.refs.use : boolean

-Specify whether to generate a “use” page for each documented class and package.
-The page describes what packages, classes, methods, constructors and fields use any API of the given class or package.
+Specify whether to generate a "use" page for each documented class and package, which describes what packages, classes, methods, constructors and fields use any API of the given class or package.

 Default Value:

-The default value of this parameter is set according to the -use option found on the Javadoc command line.
-If this option is specified, the default value is true, otherwise it is false.
+The default value of this parameter is set according to the -use option found on the Javadoc command-line.

 Related Templates: